Iano-theDev/0x22_alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## 12 Update a state
 Write a script that changes the name of a State object from the database hbtn_0e_6_usa

+## 13 Delete states
+Write a script that deletes all State objects with a name containing the letter a from the database hbtn_0e_6_usa